destinymalone/head-first-java-cliffsnotes-example/chapter-5-writing-a-program-extra-strength-methods/README.md

 # Overview

 Your Java program should start with a high-level design.
 Typically you'll write three things when you create a new class: precode, testcode, real (Java) code.
 Precode should describe what to do, not how to do it.
 Implementation comes later.
 Use the precode to help design the test code.
 Write test code before you implement the methods.
-Choose for loops over while loops when you know how many times you want to repeat the loop code.
+Choose `for` loops over `while` loops when you know how many times you want to repeat the loop code.
 Use the pre/post increment operator to add 1 to a variable (x++;).
 Use pre/post decrement to subtract 1 from a variable (x--;).
-Use Integer.parseInt() to get the int value of a String.
-Integer.parseInt() works only if the String represents a digit ("0", "1", "2", etc.).
+Use Integer.parseInt() to get the int value of a `String`. `Integer.parseInt()` works only if the String represents a digit ("0", "1", "2", etc.).
 Last, use break to leave a loop early (even if the boolean test condition is still true).